teamcfadvance/cfSpeakerList/README.md

 		// number of minutes before a session becomes inactive APPLICATION.sessionTimeout = 30;

+		// flag (true/false) to send feedback request emails and display feedback for speakers (to requestor) APPLICATION.sendSpeakerFeedbackRequests = true;

+		// flag (true/false) to send feedback request emails for events (to speaker) APPLICATION.sendEventFeedbackRequests = true;

+		// number of days after an event to send the feedback request(s) APPLICATION.daysToFeedbackRequest = 2;

+		// flag (true/false) to display request statistics for speakers APPLICATION.showRequestStats = true;
 ```

 * Add an admin account (see [this gist](https://gist.github.com/ddspringle/9335942) for an example)